-A.7 Selection criteria
+A.7.
+Selection criteria

-The panel aim to support high quality KE proposals which (a) show strong potential to accelerate and deliver impact in business and industry arising from excellent social science research and (b) demonstrate commitment to developing productive partnerships with non-academic business and industry partners.
+The Steering Group aim to support high quality KE proposals which (a) show strong potential to accelerate and deliver impact in policy arising from excellent research and (b) demonstrate commitment to developing productive partnerships with policy partners.